Root polytopes, tropical types, and toric edge ideals: Introduction

-This improves a result of Biermann, O'Keefe, and Van Tuyl from \cite{BieOkeVan17}, who established it for the case of \emph{chordal bipartite} graphs.
-We also improve on a result of Herzog and Hibi from \cite{herzog2020regularity}, where it is shown that

-Here $\mat(B)$ denotes the \emph{matching number} of the graph $B$.
-It's clear that $\lambda(B) \leq \mat(B)$ and hence we obtain a strengthening of this result, see Corollary \ref{cor: matching}.
+We apply our combinatorial characterization of $\dim(\cB(A))$ from Theorem \ref{thm: dim} to obtain new bounds on the regularity of toric edge rings.
+For instance, in Theorem \ref{thm: regbound} we prove a bound on $\reg({\kk}[B])$ for all connected bipartite graphs, in terms of the bipartition of $B$.
+This extends a result of Biermann, O'Keefe, and Van Tuyl from \cite{BieOkeVan17}, who established the bound for \emph{chordal bipartite} graphs.
+Our Theorem \ref{thm: dim} also immediately implies a result of Herzog and Hibi (see \cite{herzog2020regularity}), who bound $\reg({\kk}[B])$ by one less than the \emph{matching number} of the graph $B$.
+It is clear that $\lambda(B) \leq \mat(B)$ and hence we obtain a strengthening of this result, see Corollary \ref{cor: matching}.

 For our next result recall that ${\kk}[B]$ has a \emph{$q$-linear resolution} if the Betti numbers satisfy $\beta_{i,j} = 0$ for all $i$ and all $j \neq q + i -1$.
 Note that in this case we have $\reg({\kk}[B]) = q-1$ and $J_B$ is generated by homogeneous polynomials of degree $q$.
-Using our results from above we are able to establish the following.
+Our techniques lead to the following.

 \begin{thm}[Theorem \ref{thm: linear}] Suppose $B \subset K_{d,n}$ is a finite connected bipartite graph.
 Then we have \begin{itemize} \item $\kk[B]$ has a $2$-linear resolution if and only if $B$ is obtained by appending trees to the vertices of $K_{2,d}$.